SuperEvilMegacorp/vainglory-docs/source/receivingresponses/receivingresponses.rst

 All Server responses contain a root JSON object.

-A response will contain at least one of the following top-level members:
+Every response will contain at least one of the following top-level members:

 * ``data`` : The response's “primary data”
 * ``errors`` : An array of error objects